quim0/WFA-GPU/README.md

 ## Tools

-WFA-GPU comes with a tool to test its functionality, it is compiled (with the instruction on section "Build") to the `bin/wfa.affine.gpu` binary.
+WFA-GPU comes with a tool to test its functionality, it is compiled (with the instruction in the section "Build") to the `bin/wfa.affine.gpu` binary.

 Some usage examples are the following, note that depending on the amount of memory available on the GPU, batch size may be increased or decreased: